HR/Crypter/readme.md

 </p>

 ## Crypto
-> One key to to derive them all!
+> One key to derive them all!

 Crypter uses a MasterPass (obtained at setup) to derive a MasterPassKey using the PBKDF2 key derivation algorithm from the MasterPass (see below for spec).
 It